venetiabird/term_deposit/README.md

 ### Things that are bugging me

 - calculator spec with fractional initial value for compound calculation I think has a rounding issue.
 Would have liked to add more specs in this area.
 Specifically large initial amounts and acceptable errors.
 Other boundary/edge case specs I suspect are missing too.
+On refelction the rounding rules could be encapsulated in their own class which would allow for easier and more tests.
+And if the rounding rules needed changing, then it would be in a single spot.
 - cli.rb is out in the root folder, preference would be to move into lib
 - does the projected savings method need to be implemented?